josealvarez97/Distributed_Servers_System-Simulator/README.md

 -Input Example: https://github.com/josealvarez97/Servers_System_Simulator/blob/master/ServerSystemSimulator_MainSolution/ServerSystemSimulator_MainSolution/Entrada.txt

 ## HOW DOES THE SIMULATION WORKS?
-First of all we send all the requests from the file to the request queue, after that the load balancer takes the first three requests of the queue, this is the part where the load balancer has to comunicate with each server to know if they can afford one request, if the actual server can't we ask to the other server, if any server can't afford the request we send it to the failed requests stack.
+First of all we send all the requests from the file to the request queue, after that the load balancer takes the first three requests from the queue, this is the part where the load balancer has to comunicate with each server to know if they can afford one request, if the current server can't we ask to the other server, if any server can't afford the request we send it to the failed requests stack.
 But if one server can afford it we assign the request to the server, this is the moment where the tick starts.
 The servers have the ram list, and the processing queue, when the processing list is empty (talking about the elements of a specific request) we operate the ram, and send it to succesfull requests stack.
 This is the moment where the actual tick ends.

 ### BASIC ALGORITHM
 1. Read Input & queue requests into Requests Queue